vaclav2016/xmppredis/xmppredis/README.md

 * For hardware/languages without support asynchronous execution (like multithreading/pthreads or something like a Java JMS) - PHP language, Arduino hardware etc.
 * For hardware/languages without rich hardware/libraries - Arduino, STM32 etc. For example: libopenssl may be is too big for Arduino, but notification exchange is require strong crypto-protection.
 Another example: have too many instances of Java Runtime Environment (JRE) is not good idea for [C.H.I.P.](http://getchip.com/) (for me it is a nice ARM-based hardware with Debian OS, 512MB RAM, WiFi and $9 price).
 * Building bridges between social platforms or internet protocols (jabber <-> email, skype <-> jabber etc).
-This bridges will be usefull for business (notificaion from frontend/backoffice to backoffice) or for keeping your privacy (in case, when You place your bridge into [TOR](https://www.torproject.org/)).
+This bridges will be usefull for business (notificaion from frontend/backoffice to backoffice) or for keeping your privacy (in case, when you place your bridge into [TOR](https://www.torproject.org/)).

-In this cases, You just a place message to [REDIS](http://redis.io/) queue.
+In this cases, you just a place message to [REDIS](http://redis.io/) queue.

-Also, remember - queue can have more then one subscriber, so You can play with subscribers combination.
+Also, remember - queue can have more then one subscriber, so you can play with subscribers combination.

 Message format is simple text: